carlos-penton/sinopia-freeze-storage/README.md

 ## Why?
 ### **tl;dr:**
-If my registry worked when online, then it must work later when offline with **the same dependencies requirements**.
+If my registry worked when online, then it must work later when offline for **the same dependencies requirements**.

 ### **Long version (basically me complaining for not having internet access everywhere):**